pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-anti-value.md

 ---

 As with anti-values in general, evaluating something as a potential anti-value requires contextual clarity.
-For example, consider: is competition for a job a potential anti-value, given at least a free or at least semi-free economy?
+For example, consider: is competition for a job a potential anti-value, given a free or at least semi-free economy?
 Consider: what values are being contradicted or put in danger by the competition?
 Let us examine.

 ---